A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Discussion

-To demonstrate this, in Figure~\ref{fig:PeriodMassComp} we compare the mass-period distribution for stars in our survey to the results from other surveys of field stars and open clusters.
-We choose to use mass for the comparison rather than observed colors because a consistent set of colors is not available for all surveys.
-The masses for stars in our survey are estimated from their $V-K_{S}$ colors (see Fig.~\ref{fig:VarColorHist}).
-We take data from the Mount Wilson and Vienna-KPNO \citep{Strassmeier.00} samples of field stars with rotation periods.
-For the Mount Wilson sample we use the compilation by \citet{Barnes.07}, the original data comes from \citet{Baliunas.96} and from \citet{Noyes.84}.
-For the Vienna-KPNO sample we only consider stars which are listed as luminosity class V. We estimate the masses for stars in these samples using the same $V-K_{S}$ to mass conversion that we use for our own sample.
-The $V$ and $K_{S}$ magnitudes for these field stars are taken from SIMBAD where available.
-We also compare our sample to four open clusters with ages between $100 - 200$~Myr, including M35 \citep[$\sim 180~{\rm Myr}$;][]{Meibom.09}, and three clusters observed by the MONITOR project: M50 \citep[$\sim 130~{\rm Myr}$;][]{Irwin.09a}, NGC~2516 \citep[$\sim 150~{\rm Myr}$;][]{Irwin.07}, and M34 \citep[$\sim 200~{\rm Myr}$;][]{Irwin.06}.
-Finally, we compare our sample to the two oldest open clusters with significant samples of rotation periods: M37 \citep[$\sim 550~{\rm Myr}$;][]{Hartman.09}, and the Hyades \citep[$\sim 625~{\rm Myr}$;][]{Radick.87,Radick.95,Prosser.95}.
+We also compare our sample to four open clusters with ages between $100 - 200$~Myr and to three open clusters with ages of $\sim 600$~Myr.
+These include: M35 \citep[$\sim 180~{\rm Myr}$;][]{Meibom.09}, three clusters observed by the MONITOR project, including M50 \citep[$\sim 130~{\rm Myr}$;][]{Irwin.09a}, NGC~2516 \citep[$\sim 150~{\rm Myr}$;][]{Irwin.07}, and M34 \citep[$\sim 200~{\rm Myr}$;][]{Irwin.06}, M37 \citep[$\sim 550~{\rm Myr}$;][]{Hartman.09}, Coma Berenices \citep[$\sim 600~{\rm Myr}$;][]{CollierCameron.09}, and the Hyades \citep[$\sim 625~{\rm Myr}$;][]{Radick.87,Radick.95,Prosser.95}.
 For the MONITOR clusters we use the mass estimates given in their papers, these are based on the $I_{C}$-mass relation from the appropriate \citet{Baraffe.98} isochrone for the age/metallicity of each cluster.
 For M35, M37 and the Hyades we use the mass estimates derived from the $V,I_{C}$-mass relations from the appropriate YREC \citep{An.07} isochrones for each cluster.
+For Coma Berenices we use the mass-$M_{K}$ relation discussed in Fig.~\ref{fig:VarColorHist} and assume a distance of 89.9~pc for all stars \citep{vanLeeuwen.99}.
 For M35 we only include 214 stars from the \citet{Meibom.09} catalog that lie near the main sequence in $V$, $B$ and $I_{C}$, and we exclude any stars which have a proper motion membership probability less than $80\%$, or an RV membership probability less than $80\%$ as determined by \citet{Meibom.09}.
 We expect that the stars in our sample, and in the other field star samples, have a range of ages, but on average will be older than the stars in the open clusters.